Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Regulation 2016/2031 on protective measures against pests of plants requires a plant passport for the movement of plants and plant products if they are supplied directly to a final user through a distance contract.
 This Regulation will set out the cases where this plant passport requirement does not apply to particular plants or plant products.

-Timeline: Public consultation expected soon; adoption of Regulation expected in second quarter of 2026.
+Timeline: Public consultation in preparation, adoption of Regulation postponed – now expected in fourth quarter of 2027.

 Fish